Watercolor Materials - Good, Bad and Best!

 Watercolor is the perfect painting medium, inexpensive, non-toxic, and always ready to fit into busy schedules.
 Whether you want to work loose and free or produce a tight, photo-realistic painting, watercolor is a great choice.

-1. Masking Pen - Not just for kids!
+1. Masking Pen - Apply your masking like writing with a pen for a no spill option.
+Not just for kids!
 Pebeo (my favorite mask) is now available in easy to use pens.
 (Use a masking pickup to remove - it goes on very thinly.)

-2. White Ink Pen - I use this for tiny white lines, like the whiskers on kittens, or to sign my work in dark areas.
+2. White Ink Pen - This goes right on top of watercolor paint for any tiny white line, like hairs, or the whiskers on kittens, or to sign my work in dark areas.

 I'm a self taught artist and I love teaching!